cgoepfert/web/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Almost-finished PhD candidate, interested in modeling machine learning for non-standard settings such as semi-supervision, robustness, explanability and interaction.
+bio: PhD in machine learning, interested in modeling machine learning for non-standard settings such as semi-supervision, robustness, explanability and interaction.

 interests:
 - Robustness